giotto-ai/giotto-tda/doc/library.rst

 For installation instructions, see :ref:`the installation instructions <installation>`.

-The core data structure of Keras is a model, a way to organize layers.
-The simplest type of model is the Sequential model, a linear stack of layers.
-For more complex architectures, you should use the Keras functional API, which allows to build arbitrary graphs of layers.

 The functionalities of Giotto-TDA are provided in `scikit-learn`-style transformers.
 This allows you to jump in the familiar way of generating features from your data.
 Here is an example of `VietorisRipsPersistence`,